GramAddict/docs/configuration.md

         interacted with.
 No public accounts will be interacted with.
         (e.g. "interact_only_private": true)

+  "blacklist_words"
+        Checks a biography for specified words.
+If any one word is found in the bio, the user will not be interacted with.
+        Otherwise the user will be interacted with.
+        (e.g. "blacklist": ["sex", "furry", "biden"])

+  "mandatory_words"
+        Checks a biography for specified words.
+If any one word is found in the bio, the user will be interacted with.
+        Otherwise the user will not be interacted with.
+        (e.g. "mandatory_words": ["cat", "kitten", "meow"])

+  "specific_alphabet"
+        If a type is specified, the bio will be inspected and the primary character type will be matched against the one specified.
+If they do not match, you will not interact with them.
+This is commonly used to avoid people whose biographys don't match your language.
+        (e.g. "specific_alphabet": "LATIN")

   "min_posts"
         You can specify the minumum post number that an account